getsolus/help-center-docs/docs/packaging/advanced-config/local-repository.md

 # Packaging Using a Local Repository

-This guide walks you through the steps necessary to tell solbuild how to utilise locally built `.eopkg's` that are not yet in the Solus repository.
+This guide walks you through the steps necessary to tell solbuild how to utilize locally built `.eopkg's` that are not yet in the Solus repository.

 :::note
 It is not necessary to use a local repository to test most package submissions.
 The easier and recommended way is to install the eopkg files provided when a package is built.
 This is intended for use with stack upgrades, rebuilds, or new packages that need new dependencies that are not yet in the repo.